Pomax/BezierInfo-2/chapters/pointvectors3d/content.en-GB.md

 Speaking of better looking, what does this actually look like?
 Let's revisit that earlier curve, but this time use rotation minimising frames rather than Frenet frames:

-<graphics-element title="Some known and unknown vectors" src="./rotation-minimizing.js"></graphics-element>
+<graphics-element title="Some known and unknown vectors" width="350" height="300"  src="./rotation-minimizing.js"></graphics-element>

-Now that looks much better!
+That looks much better!

-For those reading along with the code: we don't even strictly speaking need a Frenet frame to start with: we could, for instance, treat the z-axis as our initial axis of rotation, so that our initial normal is **(0,0,1) × tangent**, and then take things from there, but having that initial "mathematically correct" frame so that the initial normal seems to line up based on the curve's orientation in 3D space is quite useful.
+For those reading along with the code: we don't even strictly speaking need a Frenet frame to start with: we could, for instance, treat the z-axis as our initial axis of rotation, so that our initial normal is **(0,0,1) × tangent**, and then take things from there, but having that initial "mathematically correct" frame so that the initial normal seems to line up based on the curve's orientation in 3D space is just nice.